-The Goldilocks effect: Babies learn from experiences that are 'just right'May 23rd, 2012 in Psychology & Psychiatry /
+The Goldilocks effect: Babies learn from experiences that are 'just right'May 23, 2012 in Medicine & Health / Psychology & Psychiatry

 Long before babies understand the story of Goldilocks, they have more than mastered the fairy tale heroine's method of decision-making.
 Infants ignore information that is too simple or too complex, focusing instead on situations that are "just right," according to a new study to be published in the journal PLoS ONE on May 23.